-The 1-Wire bus, developed by Dallas Semiconductor (acquired by Maxim), uses a single bi-directional data line which can also power the slave devices, reducing the number of required wires to just two (compare with 3 in I2C and 5 in SPI, all including GND).
+The 1-Wire bus, developed by Dallas Semiconductor, uses a single bi-directional data line which can also power the slave devices, reducing the number of required wires to just two (compare with 3 in I^2C and 5 in SPI, all including ground (GND)).

-1-Wire uses an open-drain connection (similar to I^2C).
-The communication consists of short pulses sent by the master and (for bit reading) the line continuing to be held low by the slave.
-The pulse timing defines a read or write operation and the bit value.
-Detailed timing diagrams can be found in [31].
-A transaction is started by a 480 μ s long "reset" pulse send by the master, and ended by a 1-byte cyclic redundancy check (CRC) code.
+1-Wire is open-drain and the communication consists of short pulses sent by the master and (for bit reading) the line continuing to be held low by the slave.
+The pulse timing (fig. 7.5) defines if it's a read or write operation and what bit value it carries.
+A transaction is started by a 480us long "reset" pulse send by master and ended by a 1-byte cyclic redundancy check (CRC) code.

-Figure 7.5: 1-Wire connection topology
+Figure 7.4: 1-Wire topology (by Dallas Semiconductor)

-Devices are addressed by their unique 64-bit ID numbers called ROM codes or ROMs; they can be found by the bus master, with a cooperation from slaves, using a ROM Search algorithm.
-The search algorithm is well explained in [32].
-If only one device is connected, a wild card command Skip ROM can be used to address the device without a known ROM code.
+1-Wire is a master-slave multi-drop bus.
+Devices are addressed by their unique 64-bit ID numbers called ROMs; ROMs are found by the bus master with the cooperation from slaves using a ROM Search protocol.
+If only one device is connected, a wildcard command can be used to skip addressing.